 - config A Configuration object to use.
-Identical in behavior to Context. - run A data structure of Results, to return from calls to the instantiated object's run method (instead of actually executing the requested shell command).
+Identical in behavior to Context. - run A data structure indicating what Result objects to return from calls to the instantiated object's run method (instead of actually executing the requested shell command).

 Specifically, this kwarg accepts: